thaninbew/classify/README.md

 # Classify
 Classify allows you to effortlessly break down your Spotify playlists into different genres and vibes using the power of AI.
 With a seamless integration of Spotify and advanced AI capabilities, this application provides a personalized way to explore, categorize, and rediscover your music collection.

 ## Features
-Spotify Integration: Log in securely using your Spotify credentials to access your playlists and favorite tracks.
+- **Spotify Integration**: Log in securely using your Spotify credentials to access your playlists and favorite tracks.
-AI-Based Categorization: Harness AI to classify songs based on genres, energy levels, and more using GPT-3 for playlist names and descriptions.
+- **AI-Based Categorization**: Harness AI to classify songs based on genres, energy levels, and more using GPT-3 for playlist names and descriptions.
-Interactive Interface: Select playlists, view detailed song information, and manage your music library effortlessly.
+- **Interactive Interface**: Select playlists, view detailed song information, and manage your music library effortlessly.
-Customizable Playlists: Automatically generate new playlists or manually adjust categories to match your preferences.
+- **Customizable Playlists**: Automatically generate new playlists or manually adjust categories to match your preferences.
-Responsive UI: Built with React for a modern, intuitive, and mobile-friendly experience.
+- **Responsive UI**: Built with React for a modern, intuitive, and mobile-friendly experience.

 ## Tech Stack
-Frontend: React.js, Bootstrap, Axios
+- **Frontend**: React.js, Bootstrap, Axios
-Backend: Node.js, Express.js
+- **Backend**: Node.js, Express.js
-AI/ML: Natural Language Processing (NLP) using GPT-3 and clustering algorithms in scikit-learn
+- **AI/ML**: Natural Language Processing (NLP) using GPT-3 and clustering algorithms in scikit-learn
-Authentication: Spotify OAuth 2.0
+- **Authentication**: Spotify OAuth 2.0
-Deployment: Heroku for both frontend and backend Version Control: Git/GitHub
+- **Deployment**: Heroku for both frontend and backend
+- **Version Control**: Git/GitHub

 ## Getting Started

 ### Prerequisites
-To run this project locally, ensure you have the following installed:
+To run this project locally, ensure you have the following:

-Node.js and npm
+- Node.js and npm
-Spotify Developer Account (for API credentials) Installation
+- Spotify Developer Account (for API credentials)
+- OpenAI Account with Tokens (for API credentials)

 ### Clone the repository:
 ```
 git clone https://github.com/thaninbew/classify.git